 Online lenders are typically transparent about their rates and can be a great source of information.
 Be sure you look specifically at powersport or ATV loans rather than personal loans, which tend to have higher rates.

 ATV, Jet Ski and snowmobile loans from the manufacturer

 Powersports manufacturers, such as Honda, Polaris and Yamaha, may offer financing for the powersports vehicle you want.
 Depending on the model and when you’re looking to buy, the manufacturer may also offer a rebate as a financing incentive.
-You may need good to excellent credit to qualify for rebates or low-APR financing.
+Generally, you’ll need good-to-excellent credit to qualify for rebates or low-APR financing.

 Powersport financing through the dealership

 Most dealers will help you find financing with a lender such as a bank, credit union or manufacturer.
-But they typically are not themselves lenders.
-So-called “buy-here, pay-here” dealers may charge high prices and high APRs.
+But they typically are not themselves lenders — dealers that provide their own loans are called “buy-here, pay-here” dealers, and they typically charge some of the highest APRs.
 If one of the traditional loans we’ve already mentioned isn’t a good fit for you, consider using a credit card, ideally paired with a hefty down payment, or paying cash.